 Also, Make sure that the drivers of your hardware are updated:

 Sometimes outdated or damaged system drivers can generate Blue Screens of Death error.
 This error is directly related to hardware or driver so updating system drivers could fix the cause of the STOP error.

 Check for corrupted System files

 This Will start scanning windows for corrupted / Missing important system files.
 If found any SFC utility will restore them from a special cache folder located on %WinDir%\System32\dllcache.
-You only have to wait until 100% complete the scanning process then after restart windows.
-Then after check BAD_POOL_HEADER blue Screen error solved.
+You only have to wait until 100% complete the scanning process then restart windows.
+Then after check BAD_POOL_HEADER blue Screen error is solved.

 Check Disk drive Errors